neoremind/papers/Amazon_Aurora_Design_Considerations_for_High_Throughput_Cloud-Native_Relational_Databases.md

 Steps: only steps (1) and (2) are in the foreground path.

-1. receive log record and add to an in-memory queue
+1. receive redolog record and add to an in-memory queue
 2. persist record on disk and acknowledge
-3. organize records and identify gaps in the log since some batches may be lost
+3. organize records and identify gaps in the log since some batches may be lost, sorts and groups records
 4. gossip with peers to fill in gaps
-5. coalesce log records into new data pages
+5. coalesce log records into new data pages (data blocks)
 6. periodically stage log and new pages to S3
 7. periodically garbage collect old versions
 8. periodically validate CRC codes on pages.